Quickstart Guide: nixos-anywhere

 4. Configure Storage

 .
-This will be used
+This file will

-to specify the disk layout to the
+define the disk layout for the

 disko tool,